smagnuson19/Tellr-App/README.md

 #### Tech Stack

 We are using React Native for our frontend mobile app and flask / python for our backend.
+We use Metro Bundler and watchman as well.

 #### Data Objects